Skip to content

 • GT2-belt has been correctly tensioned

-• Tensioner-arm is installed on front-right-leg in the correct orientation (IE acorn-nut facing touches leg)
+• tensioner-arm is installed on front-left-leg in the correct orientation (IE acorn-nut facing touches leg)

 • y-gantry feels smooth and free of friction across the y-min to y-max travel range when actuated by hand

-• 3x extrusion-cable-clip have been installed onto the y-gantry-left's lower 600mm-alu-extrusion
+• 3x extrusion-cable-clip have been installed onto the lower alu-extrusion

 • Y1 cable is secured with a zip-tie and exits the port labeled Y1